 The photo should be taken at the same level/eye level as your pet, and the area to be portrayed should fill the frame.

-When zooming in, we can see a lot of detail in the face and a good reflection in the eyes.
+When zooming in, we can see good detail in the face and reflection in the eyes.
 If you can see the individual hairs, it is likely to be a suitable quality.

-Portraits based on a composite of multiple different photos, e.g., the eyes from one photo, and mouth from another, is not recommended.
+Portraits based on a composite of multiple different photos, i.e., eyes from one photo, and mouth from another, is not recommended.

 You know your pet best, so just keep in mind their personality when trying to get that perfect photo.

 Bear in mind, a portrait should not be exact copy of a photo.
 It is a handmade work.